 Home » Age-Friendly Congregation Certificate

-The ENCORE Ministry Foundation and the University of Tennessee Chattanooga, College of Nursing, with additional funding from the Tennessee Department of Health, are embarking on a bold new plan to help make a positive impact on the life of the congregation, older adults, and persons of all ages.
-Together, we are developing an Age-Friendly Congregation Certificate program (AFCC).
-The Certificate program is an opportunity for congregational leaders, often lay volunteers, to take classes to learn about intentional ministry by, with, and for older adults.
-Congregational leaders will be engaged in ways to start, renew, or strengthen older adult ministry.
-The Age-Friendly Congregation Certificate can be received by taking in-person or online classes.
+The ENCORE Ministry Foundation and the University of Tennessee Chattanooga, College of Nursing, with additional funding from the Tennessee Department of Health, have developed a bold new plan to help make a positive impact on congregations, older adults, and persons of all ages.
+The Age-Friendly Congregation Certificate (AFCC) program is an opportunity for congregational leaders, often lay volunteers, to learn about starting, renewing, and strengthening intentional ministry by, with, and for older adults.
+The AFCC program will be available via in-person training or online classes.

-The Age-Friendly Congregation Certificate (AFCC) program includes an Introductory Class, six core modules (completed in any order), and a Final Action Plan.
-Throughout the learning experience, participants will join with other congregational leaders to explore the foundations of an Age-Friendly Congregation through short presentations, opportunities of individual reflection, and group conversations.
+The program includes an Introductory Class, six core modules (completed in any order), and a Final Action Plan.
+Throughout the experience, participants will join with other congregational leaders to explore the foundations of an age-friendly congregation through short presentations, individual reflection, and group conversations.

 The six core modules are: